alukosdev/ccsp/guidance/owasp-top-10.md

 This risk was renamed from [Broken Authentication](#broken-authentication) in 2021.
 !!!
 ==- :white_check_mark: Injection
+!!!danger
+We need to add a definition here.
+!!!

 Notable Common Weakness Enumerations (CWEs) include:

 - CWE-79: Cross-site Scripting